-Our clients, for whom Charlotte Rowe had already created two roof terraces previously, were fortunate enough to buy an enormously interesting property which had been converted from a former Victorian school on the Regent’s Canal in Islington.
-Extensive improvements were to be undertaken to the double width property including creating a wonderful new sub-basement with an open-plan kitchen with polished floors under the ground floor of the house, giving access to a 110 sq m South East-facing garden on two levels to the rear.
+Our clients, for whom Charlotte Rowe had already created two roof terraces elsewhere, had bought a converted Victorian school on the Regent’s Canal in Islington.
+Extensive improvements were to be undertaken to the property including creating a new sub-basement for an open-plan kitchen with polished floors beneath the raised ground floor of the house, giving access to a 110 sq m South East-facing garden on two levels.

-The garden design brief was to make really elegant contemporary-style external space visible from all floors of property through the double height Crittall windows being fitted to the rear façade of the house.
-Charlotte Rowe also needed to design two sitting areas, one at the lower level for the morning sun and a second one at the upper level as well as a dining area.
+The garden design brief was to make an elegant contemporary-style external space visible from all floors of the property, with two sitting areas, one at the lower level for the morning sun, and a second at the upper level, as well as a dining area.
 The stairs up to the upper level were designed asymmetrically to one side, to allow space for a built-in seating area at the lower level.

-Charlotte Rowe Garden Design decided to include a fireplace at the upper level to provide a focus from the house and to soften the effect of the 10m high brick wall at the end of the garden.
-Climbers and hedging was planted on either side of the fireplace to further soften the façade and sofas and easy chairs were placed in front.
-The dining area was also designed to be on the upper level, protected by a multi-stem Carpinus betulus tree.
+Charlotte Rowe Garden Design included a fireplace at the upper level to provide a focus from the house and to soften the effect of the 10m high brick wall at the end of the garden.
+Climbers and hedging were planted on either side of the fireplace to soften the façade.

-The interior grey polished poured concrete floors have been continued to the exterior, with a darker grey gravel area, gently complementary grey render walls which and the dark grey trellis, created a palette of materials and colours against which to set the rich planting, including two layers of hedging cutting laterally across space to provide interest and depth, and a mix of shrubs, grasses and perennials including Agapanthus.
+Charlotte Rowe continued the interior grey polished poured concrete floors into the garden, with a darker grey gravel area and complementary grey render walls.
+Together with the dark trellis, they create a palette of materials and colours against which to set the rich planting, including two layers of hedging cutting laterally across space to provide interest and depth, and a mix of shrubs, grasses and perennials including Agapanthus.